Tavh/customer-platform/README.md

 - `Grafana` - A monitoring platform for datasources.
 Displays the calculated data from `customer_total_spent`
 - `React Frontend` - A simple react application that allows for purchasing and viewing purchased items, deployed independently.

-** Some services that should be private are currently exposed to the host for debugging purposes

 To Deploy the platoform, only docker is required: